9. The First World War

 But, it’s European powers that are most interesting.
 Spain still has colonies in 1914 such as Rio de Oro, as do the Germans.
 But, the Germans have very poor pickings such as German South West Africa which includes the Kalahari Desert.
 There is also Tanganyika, part of the Cameroons, one-quarter—or less than a quarter—of New Guinea, and a few islands in the Pacific.
 The Germans don’t have very much of an empire at all, which annoys them very much.

 The French have a vast empire in West Africa, also Madagascar, and also French Indochina which includes Cambodia, Laos, and Vietnam.
 There are other smaller empires.
 The Italians by this time are doing their thing: they’re collecting deserts.
 This includes areas such as Somalia, Eritrea, and Libya.
 From the Italian perspective it’s better to have deserts than nothing at all—although this costs money and human lives.
 But, it makes the Italian leaders feel really good.
 So, we have Germany and we have Austria-Hungary, wracked with all kinds of nationalistic tensions.
 In the minds of most Europeans, it’s about to fall to pieces, really.
-It’s not going to outlast the old emperor Franz Joseph.
-Italy, since it entered into the Triple Alliance, has been negotiating behind the scenes with France for advantages which would enable it to lead the Triple Alliance.
+It’s not going to outlast the old kaiser Franz Joseph.
+Italy, since it entered into the Triple Alliance, has been negotiating behind the scenes with France for advantages which would enable it to leave the Triple Alliance.

 Here is the way things look from Berlin: if you’re talking about any possible future conflict the Germans are faced with the world’s single superpower, and that’s Great Britain, the center of a vast empire, and the center of finance.
 Berlin also faces France and its empire, and the second-best army in the world.
 Berlin also faces the vast Russian Empire with the largest army in the world, by far.